digime/digime-sdk-android/README.md

 ## Further Reading

 The topics discussed under [Quick Start]() are just a small part of the power digi.me Private Sharing gives to data consumers such as yourself.
-We highly encourage you to explore the [documentation]() for more in-depth examples and guides, as well as troubleshooting advice and showcases of the vast plethora of capabilities on offer.
+We highly encourage you to explore the [documentation]() for more in-depth examples and guides, as well as troubleshooting advice and showcases of the plethora of capabilities on offer.

 Additionally, there are a number of example apps built on digi.me in the examples folder.
 Feel free to have a look at those to get an insight into the power of Private Sharing.